 Ideology and State Terror: How Officer Beliefs Shaped Repression During Argentina's "Dirty War"

 How does ideology influence state terror?
 Studies on state repression have looked at the leaders' decision-making to explain how much violence states use against internal enemies.
 However, government leaders usually rely on their security forces to produce violence.
 I argue that distinct ideological beliefs within the military apparatus produce different levels of repression even if leaders are determined to terrorize the population.
-Officers who share the ideology of their leader willingly execute the government's repressive program while officers who do not share the leader's convictions refuse to victimize the civilian population.
+I expect officers who share the ideology of their leader to willingly execute the government's repressive program, while officers who do not share the leader's convictions refuse to terrorize civilians.
 I study these dynamics in the case of Argentina's Dirty War (1975-1981) during which the government tasked its ideologically divided army with a nation-wide terror campaign.
-Combining qualitative and quantitative data from historical sources, I identify the ideological beliefs and repressive behavior of commanding officers.
-Results show that loyal nationalist officers in the infantry, artillery, and communications branch perpetrated significant more violence than liberal cavalry officers who rejected the junta's terror program.
+Combining qualitative and quantitative data from historical sources, I identify the ideological beliefs and repressive behavior of military commanders.
+Consistent with my expectation, I find that loyal nationalist officers in the infantry, artillery, and communications branch of the army perpetrated significantly more violence than liberal cavalry officers who rejected the junta's terror program.
 The results demonstrate that ideological beliefs within the state's security apparatus can lead to violent outcomes that deviate from government orders.